Blog

 1. Open any program from the Microsoft Office suite, such as Word.

-2. Click File in the upper left corner.
+2. Click File in the upper-left corner.

-3. Select Options at the bottom left.
+3. Select "Options" at the bottom left.

-4. Click on the Language tab.
+4. Click the Language tab.

 Here you will see a list of interface languages and editing languages.